 - to make the frosting: mix the powdered sugar, milk and vanilla; spread on hot cinnamon rolls

-Here are three kitchen tips to share with your children.
-They will help you and your children make the best cinnamon rolls!
+Here are three kitchen tips to share with your children and grandchildren.
+They will help you make the best cinnamon rolls!

 Healthy Tip #1: What is Baker’s Yeast?

 Baker’s yeast is a leavening agent (actually a sugar-eating fungus) that is used in bread, etc. It causes the bread to rise and become lighter and softer.